 Any other financial support you require, which may include educational visits, equipment and other relevant course costs, will be organised by your tutor.
 However, if you are having other financial difficulties that are not included within this application process, please speak to the Student Hub team for advice.

 How do I apply for funding to help with childcare costs?

 You will need to apply for help with childcare through Care to Learn, which provides funding for this separately.
-You can now apply online via the Student Bursary Support Service (SBSS) or if you would prefer to call for an application and information pack the contact number is 0800 121 8989.
+To apply, please visit Care to Learn or call them on 0800 121 8989.